andrewfullerton/basicstats/README.md

 In addition to this basic functionality, `basic_stats` also dynamically and intelligently handles character-to-factor and dataframe-to-tibble conversions.
-Here’s an example passing in the dataframe `iris` with character variable `Species_chr` as our grouping variable; you’ll notice that the dataframe was seamlessly converted to a tibble and `Species` was converted to a factor.
+Here’s an example passing in a dataframe, `iris`, with a character variable, `Species`, as our grouping variable.
+The dataframe is seamlessly converted to a tibble and `Species` is converted to a factor.

 ``` r
 iris |>